eellpp/pubScratchpad/health/medical/heart/bp.md

 A 2023 study in the journal Nutrients found that three or more cups of coffee a day may help lower blood pressure.

 The takeaway
 It's important to remember that lifestyle changes take time to show results.
 Consult with a healthcare professional before making significant changes to your diet or exercise routine, especially if you have underlying health conditions.
 By incorporating these tips into your daily life, you can take steps to naturally lower your blood pressure and improve your overall well-being.

+### How BP medicine works
+Blood pressure medicines can work several different ways.
+Blood pressure medicines can keep blood pressure at a healthy level by1:

+- Causing your body to get rid of water, which decreases the amount of water and salt in your body to a healthy level
+- Relaxing your blood vessels
+- Making your heart beat with less force
+- Blocking nerve activity that can restrict your blood vessels